omarmahamid/async/README.md

 # async

-Async profiler embedded in java.

-artifacts

-async-core

-async-spring

-async-annotation

-Async Profiler embedded in a Spring application within a scheduled service, capturing profiling data at regular intervals (each tick of time) and generating an HTML report that can be viewed in a browser
+This project provides an embedded solution for Async Profiler within a Java application, with modules for core functionality, Spring integration, and annotations.
+It enables you to capture profiling data at regular intervals and automatically generate HTML reports that can be viewed in a browser.

+## Features

+1. Embedded Async Profiler for Java applications.
+2. Captures profiling data at scheduled intervals.
+3. Generates easy-to-read HTML reports.
+4. Supports multiple profiling events like CPU, ALLOC, and WALL.
+5. Can profile main method within async-annotation.

+## Artifacts
+1. async-core: Core profiling functionalities.
+2. async-spring: Profiling integration with Spring applications.
+3. async-annotation: Annotations for easy profiling in main methods.

 # pre-requisite

-`JDK17+`
+`Java 17 or higher`

 ## Supported Machines